Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Comparison to Semi-Analytic Parameterizations

-In Figure \ref{fig:fit:offcone} (Left column), the best-fit $a$-values and $\theta$-values are marked with a cross.
-The circles represent the $a$-value derived from a simple Gaussian fit to the published cascade profile, and the stated $\theta$-value of $\theta_{\rm C} + 3.0^{\circ}$.
+In Figure \ref{fig:fit:offcone} (left column), the best-fit $a$-values and $\theta$-values are marked with a cross.
+The circles represent the MC-true values.
 Circles and crosses lie on the dashed lines, because an uncertainty principle connects $a$-values to $\theta$-values (see Section \ref{sec:sigma}).
 Specifically, Equation \ref{eq:a_versus_theta} may be used to show, to first-order in $\Delta \theta = \theta - \theta_{\rm C}$:

-Treating $p$ as a constant derived from the waveform related to pulse width ($\sigma_{\rm t} = \sqrt{2 p}$) means that the product of $a$ and $\Delta \theta$ is a constant.
-The parameters are therefore inversely proportional, and $a = const/\Delta\theta$.
-Further, the $\rho>0.95$ contour is centered along the dashed lines, indicating all good fits respect the uncertainty principle.
-Thus, measurement of the true pulse width (beyond that introduced by RF detection components) represents a strong constraint on the event geometry.
-The best-fit results happen to fall above and below the true values along the dashed line, indicating no systematic bias.
-The best-fit waveforms are shown in Figure \ref{fig:fit:offcone} (Right column).
-Typical correlation coefficients exceed $\rho = 0.97$ and typical fractional power differences are less than 5\%.
-Table \ref{fit:tab:offcone_em} contains the best-fit parameters, along with $\rho$ and $(\Delta f)^2$.
+The pulse width $\sigma_{\rm t} = \sqrt{2 p}$ is a constant derived from the waveform, implying that the product of $a$ and $\Delta \theta$ is constant.
+The parameters $a$ and $\Delta\theta$ are therefore inversely proportional: $a \propto \Delta\theta^{-1}$.
+The shape of the $\rho>0.95$ contour follows this inverse proportionality.
+The dashed lines represent Equation \ref{eq:uncertainty}.
+These results suggest that a measurement of the Askaryan pulse width would constrain the cascade shape and geometry.
+The best-fit waveforms are shown in Figure \ref{fig:fit:offcone} (right column).
+Typical correlation coefficients exceed $\rho = 0.98$.
+Table \ref{fit:tab:offcone_em} contains the fit results.
+The fit results include estimates of the lateral width parameter, $l$, derived from $f_{\rm 0}$ (see Section \ref{sec:ff1}).
+Despite making the symmetric approximation to arrive at Equation \ref{eq:off_cone}, the fits include fractional power differences of $\approx$ 3\%.

 \begingroup \squeezetable

 \endgroup